‘Tis the season for seasonal investing!

 The Myths and Truths about Seasonal Investing

 For these statistics, I primarily consulted one of the contributors to my Wall Street’s Digest newsletter, Jeffrey Hirsch.
 Jeffrey is editor of The Stock Trader’s Almanac, and like his father Yale, who founded his newsletter, is a statistician.
 He parses market data and is an expert in seasonal trading.
-In his newsletter, Jeffrey often addresses many of the old stock market adages, and just recently had this to say about September’s market:
+In his newsletter, Jeffrey often addresses many of the old stock market adages, and just recently had this to say about the September market drop-off:

 October is a Scary Month: The Bank Panic of 1907, the Stock Market Crash of 1929, and Black Monday 1987 all happened during the month of October.